-In this tutorial we will show you how to install and configuration Dropbox on Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install and configure Dropbox on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Dropbox is a useful file-sharing and syncing service that lets you sync files between different machines over the Internet for free.
 It’s very useful for backing up your important documents, pictures, MP3 files, video files, and other data.

 Install Dropbox on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following